Vesprystus/calendar-card-watchface/README.md

 ## Installation

 ### From PBW File
-1. Transfer `upcoming-calendar-cards.pbw` to your phone
+1. Transfer `calendar-card-watchface.pbw` to your phone
 2. Open with the Pebble app
 3. Install to your watch